 Tips for improving your child’s social skills

 Some children find eye contact very difficult.
-Making that connection is important.
+Making that connection is really important:

-- Try and make sure you are face to face with your child and then begin your message.
-An idea is to get down to their level when you speak.
-Another worthwhile tip is to buy inexpensive glasses or fun glasses.
-You can ask the child to ‘look at your glasses’ – for some children it can be quite stressful for them to keep listening to the instruction of ‘look at me’ – these plastic lucky bag glasses can be a fun way to engage your child.
+- Buy inexpensive glasses or fun, novelty glasses.
+You can ask the child to ‘look at your glasses’ – for some children it can be quite stressful for them to keep listening to the instruction of ‘look at me’, so adding a novelty element can help.

 The elbowroom has an extensive range of classes for all ages and abilities.
 We offer such an eclectic mix to enable you to find something that will suit you.
 If you need any advice, please contact our class advisor who can point you in the right direction.